-The Fund's Audit Committee consists of three members: Messrs.
-Colavita (Chairman) and Zizza, and Dr. Roeder, who are Independent Directors of the Fund.
-The Audit Committee operates pursuant to a Charter that was most recently reviewed and approved by the Board of the Fund on February 12, 2024.
+The Fund's Audit Committee consists of two members: Dr. Roeder (Chairman) and Mr. Zizza who are Independent Directors of the Fund.
+The Audit Committee operates pursuant to a Charter that was most recently reviewed and approved by the Board of the Fund on February 12, 2025.
 As set forth in the Charter, the function of the Audit Committee is oversight; it is management's responsibility to maintain appropriate systems for accounting and internal control and it is the independent registered public accounting firm's responsibility to plan and carry out a proper audit.
 The Audit Committee is generally responsible for reviewing and evaluating issues related to the accounting and financial reporting policies and practices of the Fund, its internal controls, and, as appropriate, the internal controls of certain service providers, overseeing the quality and objectivity of the Fund's financial statements and the audit thereof and to act as a liaison between the Board and the Fund's independent registered public accounting firm.
-During the fiscal year ended December 31, 2023, the Audit Committee met twice.
+During the fiscal year ended December 31, 2024, the Audit Committee met twice.

-The Fund's Nominating Committee consists of three members: Messrs.
-Colavita (Chairman) and Zizza, and Dr. Roeder, who are Independent Directors of the Fund.
+The Fund's Nominating Committee consists of two members: Mr. Zizza (Chairman), and Dr. Roeder, who are Independent Directors of the Fund.
 The Nominating Committee is responsible for selecting and recommending qualified candidates to the full Board in the event that a position is vacated or created.
 The Nominating Committee would consider, under procedures adopted by the Board, recommendations by shareholders if a vacancy were to exist.
 Such recommendations should be forwarded to the Secretary of the Fund.
-The Nominating Committee did not meet during the fiscal year ended December 31, 2023.
+The Nominating Committee met once during the fiscal year ended December 31, 2024.

-The Fund's ad hoc Proxy Voting Committee consists of three members: Dr. Roeder (Chairman), and Messrs.
-Colavita and van Ekris, who are Independent Directors of the Fund.
+The Fund's ad hoc Proxy Voting Committee consists of two members: Dr. Roeder (Chairman), and Mr. van Ekris, who are Independent Directors of the Fund.
 Under certain circumstances and pursuant to specific procedures and guidelines, the ad hoc Proxy Voting Committee will, in place of the Fund's Adviser, exercise complete control and discretion over the exercise of all rights to vote or consent with respect to certain securities owned by the Fund and may also determine to exercise complete control and discretion over the disposition of such securities.
-The ad hoc Proxy Voting Committee meets periodically on an as needed basis to consider such matters and did not meet during the fiscal year ended December 31, 2023.
+The ad hoc Proxy Voting Committee meets periodically on an as needed basis to consider such matters and did not meet during the fiscal year ended December 31, 2024.